Well, Read more

 What is Gladiotron?

-Gladiotron is a story that takes place in the late 1980s and early 1990s and stars an African-American male and an Asian-American female, who are high school freshmen from an inner city neighborhood in Detroit.
-The story follows their adventures as they are transported inside a popular video game and as they struggle to find a way to escape.
-In the process they realize that they have been brought there for a reason and they have been called into a situation where greatness is demanded of them as they must work to find out what role they will play in an epic battle between the forces of good and evil.
+Set in inner-city Detroit, during the late 1980s, these high school freshmen realize that they had been brought into Gladiotron for a reason.
+They have been called into a situation where greatness is demanded of them as they must work to find out what role they will play in an epic battle between the forces of good and evil.
 Evil, represented by the intergalactic space demons who seek to torment and destroy life across the galaxy; and good, by mysterious helpers who intervene at critical points in the heroes’ journey – nudging outcomes in their favor to overcome otherwise impossible odds.
-These forces for good end up guiding them towards their highest calling and truest purpose – Commander James Bean, protector of the universe and Sargent Sandra Sprout, leader of the Intergalactic Federation Force.
-Together with some alien friends they meet along the way, they face down the evil Zegagumon and more powerful space demons to save the earth and the entire Galaxy.
+Together with some alien friends, Commander James Bean, Protector of the Universe, and Sargent Sandra Sprout, Leader of the Intergalactic Federation Force, face the evil Zegagumon and more powerful space demons to save the earth and the entire Galaxy.
 Led by the forces of good, can they escape from a game that is designed to be unbeatable?

 There will be several entities in the game that give Commander Bean and Sargent Sprout some much needed help.
 Primarily, two scientists who were abducted and forced to make the game by Zegagumon, who find ways to secretly help the two heroes on their mission.
 There are also powerful and mysterious beings that Commander Bean and Sargent Sprout will come across from time to time who provide incredible upgrades to their suits which drastically change the way they are able to move through the environment, opening new pathways that weren’t previously accessible.